privacyguides/privacyguides.org/README.md

 - 📝 Edit the site, everything's accessible in this repo
   - Browse our [open issues](https://github.com/privacyguides/privacyguides.org/issues) to see what needs to be updated
   - View some contribution tips on our [contributor's wiki](https://github.com/privacyguides/privacyguides.org/wiki)

+All contributors to the site are listed [here](https://github.com/privacyguides/privacyguides.org/graphs/contributors).
+If you make a substantial (i.e. copyright eligible) contribution to the project and would like to be formally credited, you are welcome to include your information in the appropriate `authors` section in [`CITATION.cff`](/CITATION.cff) as well, just submit a PR or ask @jonaharagon to make the change.

 ## Mirrors